jekverse/ComfyUI-Paperspace/README.md

 3. Wait a bit—grab a coffee if you must—and eventually, a local URL will appear in your terminal.

-4. Congrats! 🎉 You’re now running **ComfyUI** on `https://comfyuiflux.jekverse.id/`.
-You’re welcome. 🎩
+4. Congrats! 🎉 You’re now running **ComfyUI**.
+Just clik the url that appears on Terminal Output You’re welcome. 🎩

 ## 🖼️ Drag-and-Drop Magic (aka Workflow)
 Want to use it?
 Easy peasy.
 Just download the image below, and then drag and drop it into your ComfyUI interface.
 Voila! 🪄